-The data yielded some obvious results, including that 98 percent of Registry participants reported that they modified their food intake in some way to lose weight, but it also shed some light on weight loss methods you might not think of right off the bat.
-For example, did you know that 62 percent of people enrolled in the NWCR reported that watching less than ten hours of TV per week helps them keep the weight off?
-Read on for additional weight loss tips that have proven to be ridiculously effective, and stay slim and trim with help from this list of The 27 Best Low Carb Snacks!
+The data yielded some obvious results, including that 98 percent of registry participants reported that they modified their food intake in some way to lose weight, but it also shed some light on weight loss methods you might not think of right off the bat.
+Read on for the easy weight loss tips that have proven to be ridiculously effective, and for even more tips, check out our list of 21 Best Healthy Cooking Hacks of All Time.

 There's some truth to the old adage that breakfast is the "most important meal of the day," and that's why we're not surprised a whopping 78 percent of people enrolled in the NWCR reported they eat breakfast every day.
-What's more? if you're looking to lose weight, exactly what you eat at the start of each day can make all the difference.
-According to a study from the University of Missouri in Columbia, a high-fiber, high-protein breakfast may be the most important investment you can make in your waistline because the study showed that eating breakfast triggered women's brains to release dopamine, a feel-good chemical that helps to control impulses.
+What's more? if you're looking to lose weight, exactly what weight loss breakfast foods can make all the difference.
+According to a study from the University of Missouri in Columbia, a high-fiber, high-protein breakfast (like these 19 High Protein Breakfasts That Keep You Full) may be the most important investment you can make in your waistline.
+The study showed that eating breakfast triggered women's brains to release dopamine, a feel-good chemical that helps to control impulses.
 In other words, eating a balanced breakfast decreases your chances of reaching for that 3 p.m. candy bar, and keeps your belly slim.

 According to the National Sleep Foundation, most grown adults need 7-9 hours of sleep per night in order to function at their best.
 As it turns out, that amount of sleep is also ideal for preventing the pile on of excess pounds.
 In fact, a study published in the journal Sleep found that people who didn't get the recommended 7-8 hours of sleep a night were more at risk for weight gain.
 If you fear you aren't catching enough Zzzs but still want to slim down, shed pounds promptly with these 100 Best Weight Loss Tips!